Robust Approximation of the Stochastic Koopman Operator: Abstract

 \section{Abstract}

 We analyze the performance of Dynamic Mode Decomposition (DMD)-based approximations of the stochastic Koopman operator for random dynamical systems where either the dynamics or observables are affected by noise.
-Under certain ergodicity assumptions, we show that standard DMD algorithms converge provided the observables do not contain any noise and span an invariant subspace of the stochastic Koopman operator.
-For observables with noise, we introduce a new, robust DMD algorithm that can approximate the stochastic Koopman operator and demonstrate how this algorithm can be applied to Krylov subspace based methods using a single observable measured over a single trajectory.
+For many DMD algorithms, the presence of noise can introduce a bias in the DMD operator, leading to poor approximations of the dynamics.
+In particular, methods using time delayed observables, such as Hankel DMD, are biased when the dynamics are random.
+We introduce a new, robust DMD algorithm that can approximate the stochastic Koopman operator despite the presence of noise.
+We then demonstrate how this algorithm can be applied to time delayed observables, which allows us to generate a Krylov subspace from a single observable.
+This allows us to compute a realization of the stochastic Koopman operator using a single observable measured over a single trajectory.
 We test the performance of the algorithms over several examples.

 \begin{AMS} 37H99, 37M25, 47B33 \end{AMS}